frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/manufacturing/make-to-stock-manufacturing.md

 Production Orders, you can use the [Production Planning Tool](/apps/erpnext/user-guide/manufacturing/production-planning-tool).

 Go to the Manufacturing Module to check your Production Order.
-Manually check the Production Order and Submit the Order.
+Manually check the Production Order and submit the order.
 After submitting, click on the Action button, to get a drop-down list.
 Select Transfer Raw Material.

 ![](assets/frappe_io/images/erpnext/material-transfer-1.png)